pmandreoli/Documentation/source/vm_deployment.rst

 .. centered:: Fig.1: PaaS component architecture scheme

-On the Openstack tenant the virtual machines that will contain the Laniakea INDIGO-DataCloud services has to be created (table.1)
+On the Openstack tenant the virtual machines that will contain the Laniakea INDIGO-DataCloud services has to be created (table.1).

+|

 Default caracteristic:

 * SO = Ubuntu 16.04
 * Open ports = 22,80

-.. centered:: necessary virtual machines complete with minimum requirements for the installation of Laniakea service
+.. centered:: List of the necessary virtual machines, completed with minimumun requirements, needed for the installation of Laniakea service

 .. csv-table::
    :header: "Service", "RAM", "vCPU", "Storage", "open ports", "net"